duckduckgo/zeroclickinfo-fathead/README.md

 plugin/fetch.sh

 # This is the script used to parse the data once it has been fetched.
-# .xx can be .pl or .py or .js depending on what language you use.
+# .xx can be .pl, .py, .rb or .js depending on what language you use.
 plugin/parse.xx

 # This shell script is called to run the parser.